Is Unpredictable Menstruation Complicating your Life, Impacting your Daily Activities, and Making it Difficult for you to Plan Ahead?

 Choose the very best foods for your PCOS diet!
 You deserve the best nutrition and best quality foods to restore your health.
 Limit processed foods and added sugars and add more fruits, vegetables, lean meats, and whole-grains.
 Doing so will lower blood glucose (sugar) levels, improve the body’s use of insulin, and normalize hormone levels in your body.
 Even just losing 10 percent of your body weight can have positive effects such as restoration of normal menstrual cycles.3

 In addition to improving diet and exercise, the Insulite PCOS System goes a step further by supporting women struggling with difficult food cravings.
 A core element of our system is an awareness of the addictive power of food and the biology of thought that underpins it.
 Insulite’s nutritional supplements are designed to help correct the underlying body chemistry imbalances that trigger food cravings.
-Another core element of the Insulite PCOS System is that Insulite Labs provides direct support to women struggling with PCOS by providing free consultations with our skilled naturopathic doctors, weekly health tips by email, and by connecting you with other women suffering from this condition online and by phone.
+Another core element of the Insulite PCOS System is that Insulite Health provides direct support to women struggling with PCOS by providing free consultations with our skilled team, weekly health tips by email, and by connecting you with other women suffering from this condition online.